-When asked to describe the potential threats that we detect and confirm, we tend to frame the discussion around several big buckets:
+When asked to describe the potential threats that Red Canary detects and confirms, we tend to frame the discussion around several big buckets:

 - Bad things – the most obvious: malware and unwanted software, primarily.

 - Good things gone bad – legitimate applications and services leveraged by a malicious actor . . . think PowerShell, WMIC, MSHTA, etc.